This page shows you how to add the structured data that search operators depend on.

 - Add PageMap data directly to your HTML page.
 Google will discover the PageMap information when we crawl your site.

-- Add PageMap data to a Sitemap, and submit that Sitemap for on-demand indexing.
+- Add PageMap data to a Sitemap, and submit that Sitemap for indexing.
 This is a good option if you don't want PageMap exposed in the HTML source code of your page.

 PageMap tag definitions